Persuaded Search: Public Signals

 \section{Public Signals}

-Thus far, we have assumed that the agent is solely dependent on the principal to learn about a good's quality, however, there are settings in which public information is available about the sampled good.
-In this section, we consider an agent who learns about a good's quality both by observing a signal structure $\xi:\Theta\to \Delta (Z)$, where $Z$ is a compact set of signal realizations, and by contracting with the principal.
-We refer to $\xi$ as a \textit{public signal} because its realizations are observed by both the principal and the agent for free.
+Thus far, we have assumed that the agent is solely dependent on the principal to learn about a good's quality.
+However, there are settings in which public information is available about the sampled good.
+For example, a firm searching to fill a job vacancy may encounter candidates with different levels of education (or work history or criminal background), and those with different levels of education may have different distributions of ability.

+In this section, we consider an agent who learns about a good's quality both by observing a signal $(\xi, Z)$, where $Z$ is a compact set of signal realizations and $\xi:\Theta\to \Delta (Z)$, and by contracting with the principal.
+We refer to $(\xi, Z)$ as a public signal because its realizations are observed by both the principal and the agent for free.
 Without loss of generality, we assume that $\xi$ has full support on $Z$.
-Additionally, for ease of exposition, we assume that the posterior beliefs conditional on observing any $z\in Z$ are atomless.\footnote{None of our results hinge on this assumption but it does make our proofs less cumbersome.}
+Additionally, for ease of exposition, we assume that the posterior beliefs conditional on observing any $z\in Z$ are atomless.

-We amend the timing of events within any period $t\geq 1$ as follows: First, the agent samples a good of quality $\theta_t$ which is unobserved by the agent and the principal.
-However, both observe a public signal realization $z_t\in Z$, which is distributed according to $\xi(\theta_t)$.
-The principal then offers a contract $\langle p_t, \pi_t\rangle$ which the agent either accepts or rejects.
+We amend the timing of events within each period $t\geq 1$ as follows: First, the agent samples a good of quality $\theta_t$ which is unobserved by the agent and the principal.
+However, both observe a public signal realization $z_t\in Z$ which is distributed according to $\xi(\theta_t)$.
+The principal then offers a contract $\langle p_t, (\pi_t, S_t)\rangle$ which the agent either accepts or rejects.
 If the agent accepts the contract $(a_t=1)$, he pays $p_t$ and observes an additional signal realization $s_t\in S$ distributed according to $\pi_t(\theta_t)$.
 If the agent instead rejects the contract $(a_t=0)$, he pays nothing and observes no additional signal.
 Finally, the agent decides whether to consume the sampled good and stop searching $(d_t=1)$ or to continue searching $(d_t=0)$. \autoref{fig:timing2} depicts the amended timing of events.

-Consider first the case of autarky in which the agent could only observe the public signal $\xi$.
-His induced posterior-mean distribution would be $G^\xi\in\mathcal{G}(F)$ and his expected payoff in the search market would be $u(G^\xi)$, which is the solution to \eqref{eq:1'} when $G=G^\xi$.
+Consider first the case of autarky in which the agent can only observe a realization of the public signal $(\xi, Z)$.
+His induced posterior-mean distribution is $G^\xi\in\mathcal{G}(F)$ and his expected payoff in the search market is $u(G^\xi)$, which is the solution to \eqref{eq:1'} evaluated at $G^\xi$.
 Note that $u(G^\xi)\geq \underline u$, i.e., the agent's autarky payoff improves in the current setting since he has access to a free signal.
+Therefore, the full surplus that can be generated by contracting with the principal is now $\bar u - u(G^\xi).$